ArchimedesPi/lossy/README.md

 ## Hacking on the code
 You need Rust installed.
 Get it through [multirust](https://github.com/brson/multirust).
 After installation, run `multirust override nightly` in the project directory.
+Run `make patch_libcore` to patch the nofp patch into libcore.
-Then run `make runtime` to build libcore (with some patches applied).
+Then run `make runtime` to build libcore.

 Following this setup, you can simply execute `make run` to build and run in QEMU.